 Earthquake

+Animal Collision

+Towing & Labor

 All other causes

 Excess Limits Losses

 Separately for losses reported under bodily injury liability, property damage liability and uninsured motorist coverages, insurers shall identify each individual accident / coverage combination that involves paid and undeveloped unpaid losses that, either alone or combined with other losses for the same coverage arising out of the same accident, exceed the applicable state financial responsibility limits.
 For every such accident / coverage combination that is identified, the insurer shall report individual losses in the full detail required by the Handbook on a claimant basis and shall, in addition, report individual accident/coverage identifiers so that the statistical agent may combine the losses for multiple claimants involved in the same accident.